Tingliangstu/PPR-Phonon-Participation-Ratio/Calculate from LD/Get PPR/Matlab-version/README.md

 - **matlab Get_PPR.m**

-*If you are lucky, the PPR figure will be generate with the group velocities image*
+*If you are lucky, the PPR image will be generate by using matlab codes*